 For example, shared datacenter proxies are the cheapest.
 You can get one IP address for as little as US$0.10 per IP address, but they will most likely get blocked on websites like Amazon or eBay.
 On the other hand, you can get residential proxies for US$1 per GB or more, and they can open most websites without getting blocked.

 But even if you’re paying money for the service, be cautious, as some companies don’t disclose how they source their IP addresses.
 You can check in with their customer support team, and if you don’t get an answer, run as far away as possible.
 Why?
 Some companies acquire IP addresses from end-user devices that don’t know they’re being used as proxies.

 Some proxy providers offer free trials or freemium plans if you don’t want to commit to a service.

-To try out the service at its full capacity, look for trials.
-Usually, you can get up to 3 days for free.
-Other providers will ask to pay a symbolic amount, say $1.99, to test their services.
+To try out a service at its full capacity, look for trials.
+Usually, you can get up to three days for free.
+Other providers will ask to pay a symbolic amount, say US$1.99, to test their services.

-You can also check for freemium plans, though it isn’t a common practice in the proxy market.
+You can also check for freemium plans, though they aren’t commonly employed in the proxy market.
 Even though you won’t have full access to the provider’s proxy infrastructure, you’ll still get a few addresses that will do the job for smaller projects.

 3. Use a VPN

-As tempting as it sounds, using free proxies isn’t always a wise choice.
+As tempting as it sounds, using free proxies isn’t always wise.
 If you still want to try them out, remember that information about you and your device can be easily exposed.
-Besides that, free addresses tend to have subpar performance, so be patient – you’ll definitely have connection issues.
-If you’re serious about your project or simply care about your online security, get yourself a paid proxy, a VPN provider, or at least look for companies that offer free trials.
+Besides that, free addresses tend to have subpar performance, so be patient as you’ll have connection issues.
+If you’re serious about your project or care about your online security, get a paid proxy or VPN, or at least look for companies offering free trials.